-When the first tower collapsed, Cosgrove, who was a police lieutenant at the time, and a group of firefighters emerged from the dust carrying Mychal Judge’s body.
+When the first tower collapsed, a group of firefighters and Cosgrove, who was a police lieutenant at the time, emerged from the dust carrying Mychal Judge’s body.

-Here, Bill Cosgrove remembers the events leading up to that famous photograph.
+At StoryCorps, Bill Cosgrove remembered the events leading up to that famous photograph.